 Searching scholarly information

-The general tutorial Working with the catalogue teaches students how to loan a book, explore articles and search by author or subject.
+In the general tutorial Working with the catalogue you learn how to loan a book, explore articles and search by author or subject.
 The subject specific tutorials on finding general and subject specific information cover a.o.
 Wikipedia, Google Scholar, e-books, subject specific databases, newspapers and Special Collections.

-In these tutorials students learn the difference between popular and scholarly sources and how to judge information.
+In these tutorials you learn about the difference between popular and scholarly sources and how to judge information.